Selling Coin Collections from Wisconsin

 • Higher-value individual coins

-In these situations, pricing isn’t just about identifying the items — it also depends on what a buyer can realistically process, resell, or hedge.
+In these situations, pricing is not just about identifying the items — it also depends on what a buyer can realistically process, resell, or hedge.

 Smaller shops may need to be more conservative on larger deals simply due to capacity or market access.
 Being located in a major metro area allows us to operate differently, which can make a noticeable difference when evaluating larger collections.